FAQs

 Oregon City High School: 2003

-Eastham (future location of OCSLA): 1938
+Eastham (home of OCSLA): 1938

 • In 2023 the school board formed a Long-Range Facility Advisory Committee to create a comprehensive analysis of our schools and facilities.
 The full report can be found online, along with the executive summary.
-The report concluded that while our schools were built between 1938-1975 (with exception of the high school built in 2000), the district had done a good job maintaining the buildings.

 • The district does not have any schools or facilities not in use.